gohyiqian/SustainableHero/README.md

-# GA_Project 4
+# SustainableHero
+A personalised social-ecommerce application whereby user can log in as buyers or sellers.
+All buyers can follow their favorite seller shops and save their items to their carts.
+All sellers can customised their shop layout and configuration.
+All users can chat to one another.

 ## User Stories
+# Gamified
+All buyers can earn points after they:
+- purchase products
+- review the purchased products
+- points are translated into future product discounts

+All sellers can earn points after they:
+- sold products
+- review good reviews from buyers
+- points can be used to redeem promo codes for buyers

 ## Wireframe Diagram
-- draw a diagram
+- Refer to Figma Link

-## Tech Stack
+## Tech Stack (Pending)
 - ReactJS
-- Django
+- Django / Express
-- PostgreSQL
+- PostgreSQL / MongoDB
-- Netlify
+- Netlify / Heroku

-## API
-- useEffects Hook

 ## Login Authorisation
 - MetaMask Login